+- Blocked Governor operation;

+- Control mode;

+- Adjustable rates or limits;

-- Boiler/turbine coordinated control or set point control action - Automated "reset" or similar control action of the turbine's MW set point.
+- Boiler/turbine coordinated control or set point control action; and,

+- Automated "reset" or similar control action of the turbine's MW set point.

-Every attempt should be made to minimize the effects of these and similar elements on the governor operation for the duration of all frequency deviations.
-Each QSE should monitor its units to verify that these elements do not contribute to a governor droop characteristic greater than five percent (5%).
+Every attempt should be made to minimize the effects of these and similar elements on the Governor operation for the duration of all frequency deviations.
+Each QSE should monitor its Generation Resources to verify that these elements do not contribute to a Governor droop characteristic greater than five percent (5%) or less than three percent (3%).